notionparallax/blog/_posts/2016-01-06-time-factors.md

 > these results say nothing about output in service-sector professions, where most people in advanced economies are employed today.
 I would bet, though, that the results are even more pronounced.
 For work that is largely self-directed, and which requires intellectual engagement, you may achieve more in an hour of hard work than in a day’s worth of procrastination

 There have been lots of articles recently <a href="http://www.smh.com.au/business/workplace-relations/sweden-is-moving-towards-a-six-hour-working-day-as-australias-hours-increase-20150930-gjyp33.html">about moving to 6 hour days</a>.
 Academic, pure mathematicians often do 3 hour days.
-If our[^6] then I'd imagine that something similar applies to us too.
+If our[^6] work really is knowledge work[^6a] then I'd imagine that something similar applies to us too.

 This is a simplification.
 People's productivity varies over the day, varies by their mood, their diet, the weather etc. You can't just say that people need to work a certain amount.
 Paul Graham's essay "<a href="http://www.paulgraham.com/makersschedule.html">Maker's Schedule, Manager's Schedule</a>" talks about working in intense blocks.
 Sometimes it takes time to get into a problem.